 |Aspirants can refer to the following links to prepare for the UPSC 2021 preparation:|

 1.Kala Azar control programme: Kala-azar or visceral leishmaniasis (VL) is a chronic disease caused by an intracellular protozoan (Leishmania species) and transmitted to man by the bite of female phlebotomus sand fly.
 Currently, it is the main problem in Bihar, Jharkhand, West Bengal and some parts of Uttar Pradesh.

 - It is a centrally sponsored programme in endemic states in 1990-91.
 A tripartite MoU has been signed between India, Bangladesh and Nepal for achieving Kala Azar from the South East Asia Region.

 - All programmes are being implemented by the NVBDCP.

-- It has a target of reducing annual incidence of Kala Azar to less than one per 10000 population at the block PHC level.
+- It has a target of reducing the annual incidence of Kala Azar to less than one per 10000 population at the block PHC level.

-- Objective of the programme is surveillance and Dengue outbreak control, vector control through community participation especially in the pre monsoon period as the transmission is correlated to monsoon and capacity building to ensure timely treatment.
+- Objective of the programme is surveillance and Dengue outbreak control, vector control through community participation especially in the pre-monsoon period as the transmission is correlated to monsoon and capacity building to ensure timely treatment.